 At Panopto, we can certainly relate.
-With offices across the US, Europe, and Asia, we use our enterprise video platform to make sure our entire team is in the loop.
+With offices across the US, Europe, and Asia, we use our enterprise video software to make sure our entire team is in the loop.
 Panopto’s webcasting functionality makes it easy for our staff around the world tune in live for our all-hands events.

 First, you’ll want to create a URL for your webcast in advance so that you can share the link out to your meeting attendees.